-- financial help (eg money towards travel costs for hospital visits)
+- financial help, for example money towards travel costs for hospital visits

 Your council has a duty to provide these services under the Children Act 1989.
 Some are free of charge - the council might ask you to contribute towards others.

 If you think your child may qualify, contact the social services team at your local council.

 A social worker will then talk to you about the needs of your family, including: